sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

     </div></div>

 <br>
-Ths term "Narrative Economics" is heavily attributed to Robert J. Shiller, a Nobel laureate economist and the founder of Narrative Economics which defined it as:
+The term "Narrative Economics" is heavily attributed to Robert J. Shiller, a Nobel laureate economist and the founder of Narrative Economics which defined it as:

 > *"Spread through the public in the form of popular stories, **ideas can go viral and move markets** —whether it’s the belief that tech stocks can only go up, that housing prices never fall, or that some firms are too big to fail.
 Whether true or false, stories like these—transmitted by word of mouth, by the news media, and increasingly by social media—**drive the economy by driving our decisions about how and where to invest, how much to spend and save, and more."***
   *- Robert J. Shiller* <d-cite key="shiller2017narrative"></d-cite>